munfeiwoo/Todoist/README.md

 Each test was scripted as an independent test to ensure the test could be executed as a standalone and representing a user story or feature

 There are markers for each test to add flexibility to execute certain test cases

+Please be noted that "setel>pages>web" and "setel>web" folder are just to demonstrate potential structure for adding page objects and test automation for web in the future

 # Cloning the project and install required dependencies
 Please execute the following command to clone the project in your working directory